Rules of the Poznań Doctoral School of Institutes of the Polish Academy of Science

 - The Head and the deputies are nominated by the Council of Directors of PDS IPAS through voting, and appointed by Directors of their home institutes, subject to paragraph 3.

 - The Head of PDS IPAS is elected among independent researchers employed at an institute which is an entity entitled to receive funds for joint educating at the doctoral school, pursuant to the agreement on joint management of the Poznań Doctoral School of Institutes of the Polish Academy of Sciences, signed by the institutes on April 15th, 2019.

-- The Head of PDS IPAS is appointed for a 4-year term of office, excluding the first term of office which shall last for 2 years.
+- The Head of PDS IPAS is appointed for a 4-year term of office.

 - The Deputy Heads of PDS IPAS are elected among all the independent researchers employed at the institutes co-forming PDS IPAS.